wely/DevCamp/HOL/dotnet/02-modern-cloud-apps/README.md

 1. Add a new `Create` method to the `IncidentController` class that will handle the Create HTTP post method.
 Add the following code:

-    > DO NOT delete the existing `Create` method which handles the default view (eg. HTTP Get).
+    > DO NOT delete the existing `Create` method which handles the default view (e.g. HTTP Get).

     ```csharp
     [HttpPost]